PatrickJYKang/blender-increment-name/README.md

 You can define patterns to exclude certain numbers from being incremented:

 1. Open the sidebar in the 3D View (press N).
-2. Go to the "Tool" tab and find the "Smart Duplicate" panel.
+2. Go to the "Tool" tab and find the "Increment Name" panel.
 3. Click "Add Pattern" and enter the text pattern you want to exclude from incrementing.

 For example, if you have objects named "1WALLN" and want to increment the "N" instead of the "1", add "1WALL" as an escape pattern.